OlivierLD/Passe-Coque/code/wind.generator/README.md

 | ![Picture](./images/bridge.01.jpg) | ![Schema](./images/bridge.02.jpg) |

 The AC current enters through the 2 internal pins.
-Rectified current flows the the external pins.
-Positive on the bevel side, Ground on the other.
+Rectified current flows through the external pins.
+Positive on the bevel side (left here), Ground on the other (on the right here).

 > On the diagram above, note that there is only one coil conected.
 The same can be done with the second one.
 > Then it is your choice to use a serial or parallel setting.